masoudr/embedded-linux-image-builder/README.md

 ![embedded-linux-image-builder](./images/embedded.png)

 This project creates a fully customized embedded Linux image from source (like Linux From Scratch).
-You can use this project to fully customize your embedded Linux image like changing kernel configuration, creating new Linux distros, create an image for other board variants, etc. To use this project there is no need to set up any special environment or meet any special requirements.
+You can use this project to fully customize your embedded Linux image like changing kernel configuration, creating new Linux distros, customizing images for other board variants, etc. To use this project there is no need to met or set up any special environment as it uses Docker.
 I've used BeagleBone Black as the target system with Ubuntu 18.04 and Ti's Linux Kernel 4.19.94.

 ## Features